University of Birmingham

 The SJT section score of the UCAT will be used at interview stage.

-Subjects required: Chemistry and Biology, and one other subject for approved subjects (excluding critical thinking and general studies)
+6,6,6 at HL HL subjects required: Chemistry and Biology, and one other subject for approved subjects

 |Bachelor's Degree (Gradutes Only)||2:1 Honours degree |